KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 To group paths if they split or if you have multiple glider or gravity sections, press "M" key and add them to the next layer.

+Export with file - export and copy the contents of the XML over to a converted byaml with [yamlconv](https://github.com/Chadderz121/yamlconv)

 More details and specifics on this in a video tutorial

+## Credits:

+KillzXGaming - Worked on code for each path and setup a layout to work with yamklconv

+MasterVermilli0n - helped alot with the code

+Chadderz - yamlconv

+Blender Team - Blender api stuff and basic templates to work off of.